© Crown copyright 2021

 Staff who receive a positive PCR test result can return to work after their isolation period has ended (see section 2.2), provided their symptoms have improved, they have been afebrile (not feverish) for 48 hours without the use of medication to control fever, and are medically fit to return.
-Staff may still return to work if they still have a cough or a loss of or a change in normal sense of smell (anosmia) or taste, as these symptoms may persist for some time after the infection has resolved.
+Staff may still return to work if they still have any of the other symptoms and are fit enough to do so, as these may persist for some time after the infection has resolved.

 Staff who receive an inconclusive PCR test result should continue to self-isolate and arrange another PCR test.
-They can return to work after their isolation period has ended (see section 2.2).
+They can return to work after their isolation period has ended or if their PCR test is negative (see section 2.2).

-Staff who test positive for SARS-CoV-2 (either by PCR or a self-reported LFD antigen test followed by PCR) and who were asymptomatic at the time of the test can return to work after their isolation period ended (see section 2.2) if they remain well.
+Staff who test positive for SARS-CoV-2 (either by PCR or a self-reported LFD antigen test followed by PCR) and who were asymptomatic at the time of the test can return to work after their isolation period ended (see section 2.2) if they do not develop symptoms.
 However, if they develop symptoms during the 10 days isolation, they should self-isolate for 10 full days from the day of symptom onset.
-They can return to work after 10 days, subject to improvement of symptoms outlined above.
+They can return to work after 10 full days of self-isolation, subject to improvement of symptoms outlined above.

 2.5 If a staff member is identified as a contact of a COVID-19 case